Hamlabs/ArcticTracker-docs/docs/hardware.rst

 .. image:: img/20221219_135321.jpg

-See all `Hamlabs posts on Arctic Tracker here <http://hamlabs.no/category/projects/at/>`_. *The Hamlabs site is currently down for maintenance.
-Sorry*.
+See all `Hamlabs posts on Arctic Tracker here <http://hamlabs.no/category/projects/at/>`_.

 Arctic Tracker 4 VHF
 --------------------